-- FEHB can cover spouses and children up to 26 even during retirement.
+- FEHBs can cover spouses and children up to age 26 even during retirement.

-- FEHB and Medicare can be used together to cover medical services.
+- FEHBs and Medicare can be used together to cover medical services.

 You have a few different options for how to do this.
 The combination that works best for you will depend on your personal circumstances, including your budget, health conditions, and the Medicare Advantage plans available in your area.

-Federal Employee Health Benefits (FEHB) are available to employees of the federal government or retirees.
+Federal Employee Health Benefits (FEHBs) are available to employees of the federal government or retirees.
 Family members and survivors of employees are also eligible.
-According to the Congressional Research service, over 4 million Americans are eligible for FEHB, including politicians and their staff, employees of government agencies, Postal Service workers, and active duty military members.

-Federal employees can choose from plan types like Fee for Service (FFS), Healthcare Maintenance Organization (HMO), and Preferred Provider Organization (PPO).
+Federal employees can choose from plan types like Private Fee-for-Service (PFFS), Healthcare Maintenance Organization (HMO), and Preferred Provider Organization (PPO).
 As a federal employee, you can select a plan that fits your budget and your family’s needs.

 You can keep your FEHB plan after you retire as long as you meet a couple of requirements.
 The first is that you’ll need to go through the retirement process, not just quit your federal job.
 You won’t be able to keep your FEHB plan if you leave your job under any circumstances other than retirement.

-So, if you don’t start a federal job until later in your career, you can retire sooner than five years and still keep your FEHB plan.
-For example, if you start a federal job at 59 and sign up for an FEHB plan, you can keep it even if you retire at 62.
+So, if you don’t start a federal job until later in your career, you can retire sooner than 5 years and still keep your FEHB plan.
+For example, if you start a federal job at age 59 and sign up for an FEHB plan, you can keep it even if you retire at age 62.